Durango Field Office

 - Home Ignition Zone Guide (2.7 MB PDF) – prepare your home for wildfire and create defensible space

 - 2022 CSFS Southwest Forestry Contractor/Service Provider List (200 KB PDF)

 - Forest Ag Electronic Forms

-CSFS Forest Entomologist Dr. Dan West produced an Esri Story Map for the 2020 Forest Health Report, which tells the story of how data was collected to compile the report, and offers users an interactive way to find out about forest conditions in their area.
+CSFS Forest Entomologist Dr. Dan West produces an Esri Story Map for the annual Forest Health Report, which tells the story of how data was collected to compile the report, and offers users an interactive way to find out about forest conditions in their area.

 Wildfire Risk Viewer

 The Wildfire Risk Viewer is a web-mapping application that allows users to identify specific wildfire risk levels within a 1/2-mile radius of a home, or any other point of interest on the map.